shermp/NickelDBus/README.md

 No configuration is required.

 Note, to check what version of NickelDBus you have installed, open the file `.adds/nickeldbus` in a text editor.
+Applications should use the provided `ndbVersion` method instead to get the current version.

 ## Uninstalling